ksopyla/pytorch-course/brand/torchenstein_image.md

 "Professor lab coat should not fade into the background, it should be visible and distinct."
 "Do not generate any flames and lightning from goggles"

-## temporary

-## More static - computer mouse and tensor cube, without lightning
+### version 4 - More static - computer mouse and tensor cube, without lightning

 Primary Goal: Generate a hero image for a PyTorch course webpage featuring the brand mascot, Professor Victor py Torchenstein, in his laboratory.